Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: INTRODUCTION

-Because Gradient-Boosted Trees (GBTs) are particularly good with tabular data, we sought to use GBTs as function estimators in flow and diffusion models.
-In doing so, we make the following contributions: \begin{enumerate} \item We create the first diffusion and flow models for tabular data generation and imputation using XGBoost, a popular GBT method, instead of neural networks. \item Contrary to most generative models for tabular data, our method can be trained directly on incomplete data due to XGBoost, which learns the best split for missing values. \item We provide an extensive benchmark for generation and imputation methods on 24 real-world datasets with a wide range of evaluation metrics tackling four quadrants: closeness in distribution, diversity, prediction, and statistical inference. \item Our method generates highly realistic synthetic data when the training dataset is either clean or tainted by missing data. \item Our method generates diverse plausible data imputations. \end{enumerate}
+Because Gradient-Boosted Trees (GBTs) perform particularly well on tabular data, we sought to use GBTs as function estimators in flow and diffusion models.
+In doing so, our \textbf{main contributions} are: \begin{itemize}\itemsep-0.4em \item We create the first diffusion and flow models for tabular data generation and imputation using XGBoost {(see Figure \ref{fig:iris_1})}, a popular GBT method, instead of neural networks. \item Contrary to most generative models for tabular data, our method can be trained directly on incomplete data thanks to XGBoost, which learns the best split for missing values. \item We provide an extensive benchmark for generation and imputation methods on 27 real-world datasets with a wide range of evaluation metrics tackling four quadrants: closeness in distribution, diversity, prediction, and statistical inference. \item Our method generates highly realistic synthetic data when the training dataset is either clean or tainted by missing data. \end{itemize}

-\section{Background}
+\section{BACKGROUND}